chrisbradleyy/LeDataSciFi.github.io/participation/participation.md

 ### Missing Class

 If you miss class, you can still do the activities another time.
-Again, the point of this is just to do the work.
+Again, the point of this is "just to do the work."

 ## Setup